elstamey/wwcrdu-presentations/speaker_workshop.md

 ## What’s Your Unique VALUE PROPOSITION?

--fragment Whoever is consuming what you’re giving needs to know what they will get from you?
+- Whoever is consuming what you’re giving needs to know what they will get from you?
 - What can you uniquely give to the world based on what you’ve done?
 - What is the lens through which your content is filtered?